 Holidays are precious, and we understand the huge disappointment when a holiday is ruined due to accident or illness, through no fault of your own.

 Unfortunately, we cannot of course recreate your perfect holiday, but we can take care of a compensation claim for you - helping to pay for damages and any medical fees relating to your accident or illness.

-If you are injured or become ill while on a package holiday, you may be protected by the Package Travel, Package Holidays, and Package Tour Regulations 1992 which means the UK-based tour operator or travel agency can be held directly responsible and a claim can be made in the English Courts.
-In this situation it may be easier to successfully claim compensation for an accident abroad.
+If you are injured or become ill while on a package holiday, you may be protected by The Package Travel and Linked Travel Arrangements Regulations 2018 and/or The Package Travel and Linked Travel Arrangements (Amendment) (EU Exit) Regulations 2018, known as the 'Brexit Regulations' for EEA or EU countries which means the UK-based tour operator or travel agency may be held directly responsible and a claim may be made in the English Courts.

 The specialist solicitors here at Lanyon Bowdler will be able to advise whether your holiday can legally be defined as a package - and what the best way forward will be to claim the maximum amount of compensation.